eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 #### Protocol Implementation

-- OpenID4VP Compliance: This interface is implemented using the OpenID for Verifiable Presentations (OpenID4VP) protocol, ensuring standardized and interoperable presentation of verifiable credentials (see also Annex 4).
+- OpenID4VP Compliance: This interface is implemented using the OpenID for Verifiable Presentations (OpenID4VP) protocol, ensuring standardized and interoperable presentation of verifiable credentials (see also Annex A).
 - Multi-Relying Party Support: The verification application can interact with multiple Relying Parties (verifiers), presenting any number of Proof of Age attestations as required.
 All such interactions are conducted exclusively via the Rp interface.